Digital (Goldie song)

 "Digital" is a song by English musician Goldie featuring American rapper KRS-One, released as the first single from Goldie's 1998 album Saturnz Return.

 It reached number 13 on the UK Singles Chart on 1 November 1997 which is his highest-charting single along with "Temper Temper" (featuring Noel Gallagher).
 The single is influenced by then-emerging speed garage and one of the first attempts to blend drum and bass with rap.
 It samples "This Cut's Got Flavor" by Latee and "I'm Still #1" by Boogie Down Productions and was itself sampled in "Answers" by Lootpack featuring Quasimoto and "Sound of the Culture" by DJ Munja.
-"Digital" received mixed reviews from music critics even those favourable of album like Ryan Schreiber from Pitchfork.
+"Digital" received mixed reviews from music critics even those favourable of the album like Ryan Schreiber from Pitchfork.